Supplier Onboarding

 Claim lifecycle and VVB review

-Claims start as `draft`, then move `submitted → under_review → verified → registry_issued → mint_ready` (or terminal `rejected/withdrawn`). `PUT /api/admin/dmrv/claims/[id]` drives transitions and requires a valid forward-only path, plus review/anchor prerequisites for early progression.
+Claims start as `draft`, then move `submitted → under_review → verified → registry_issued → mint_ready` (or terminal `rejected/withdrawn`).
+The team controls each transition, and the verified lane only advances when the evidence prerequisites are actually met.

 Verifier assignment and policy controls